oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

 You should have two Cloud Shell tabs connected to the primary and secondary hosts, adghol0 and adghol1.
 If you don't, follow the first steps of Lab 1 until you have both SSH connections established.

-1. From a terminal (which one of the two is irrelevant for this task), connect to the primary database using the broker client command-line (DGMGRL).
+1. From a terminal (which one of the two is irrelevant for this task), connect to the primary database using the broker client command line (DGMGRL).
 We use the DGConnectIdentifier for that (the service named after the db_unique_name).
 Replace `ADGHOL0_DGCI` with the one noted down during Lab 2.

   ```
   <copy>